elastic/elasticsearch/README.md

 ## Generic Configuration

-The plugin will automatically use the instance level security credentials (as of 1.7.0), but they can be provided explicitly using `cloud.aws.access_key` and `cloud.aws.secret_key`:
+The plugin will default to using [IAM Role](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) credentials for authentication.
+These can be overridden by, in increasing order of precedence, system properties `aws.accessKeyId` and `aws.secretKey`, environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`, or the elasticsearch config using `cloud.aws.access_key` and `cloud.aws.secret_key`:

 ```
 cloud:
     aws: